-If either came to pass, overreaching federal regulations would be imposed.
+If either came to pass, overreaching federal regulations would take effect.
 This would put a tremendous burden on states and the businesses operating in them, costing both jobs and money.

-A federal online gambling ban would not only prevent other states from following New Jersey’s lead, but it would also undo everything New Jersey (as well as Nevada and Delaware) has done on this front.
+A federal online gambling ban would prevent other states from following New Jersey’s lead.
+It would also undo everything New Jersey (as well as Nevada and Delaware) has done on this front.

-In short, a federal online gambling ban would replace New Jersey’s effective regulations with ineffective federal regulations that would cost the state revenue and jobs and stifle business opportunities in the Garden State.
+In short, a federal online gambling ban would replace New Jersey’s effective regulations with ineffective federal regulations.
+The change would cost the state revenue, jobs, and other economic opportunities.

 Not to mention…